 - Fresh lemon - optional

 - Plain vegan yogurt - optional.
-Be sure to use unsweetened yogurt.
-I like Kite Hill.
+Be sure to use unsweetened vegan yogurt.

 🥕See the printable recipe card below for quantities & details.